John Carteret, 2nd Earl Granville: Succession

 The title of Earl Granville descended to his son Robert, who died without issue in 1776, when the earldom of this creation became extinct.

 Legacy

 Two North Carolina counties were named for Lord Carteret, Carteret County (established 1722) and Granville County (1746).
 During the 17th and 18th centuries, the area which is now South Carolina used the names Carteret and Granville for a few of its counties.

 Namesakes of Granville Street in Vancouver, British Columbia; Granville, Massachusetts; Granville, New York; Granville Centre, Nova Scotia, and Granville Ferry.
 Translator George Sale dedicated his Alcoran of Mohammed to Granville.

-John Carteret is depicted in the 2011 film Pirates of the Caribbean: On Stranger Tides by Anton Lesser.
+Lord John Carteret was played by Anton Lesser, as depicted in the 2011 film Pirates of the Caribbean: On Stranger Tides.